phanerka/link-stash/Lediting/1. Room Making/1. Level editor/Pipes and shortcuts.md

 pipe connections can be just player connection - player connection
 https://discord.com/channels/1083481230839922688/1083483045329375393/1250182010446544997

+hiding entrances is done not here but with dev tools, with `ExitSymbolHidden` object

 ### Entrance types
 *Proper connections for every entrance type.*